The Colombia Project: News from The Chain Collaborative

 You Make an Impact Every Day

 We enjoy sharing these reports with you.
-Read more about our involvement in global water projects at wellcoffeehouse.com/love-people.
+Read more about how we love people with our involvement in global water projects.

 The everyday choices you make can improve the lives of people half a world away.
 What an amazing feeling!